Solution to the puzzle Black and White.

 return False

-This function first checks, if the tuple of strips is empty.
-If this is the case, then all the strips have been placed and the resulting arrangement is returned.
-Otherwise, the function attempts to place the first strip of the tuple on the grid, and if successful, passes the tuple of the remaining strips to the next call.
-The possible strip positions are generated by the get_strip_positions function.
-This function returns a generator that will provide the positions as needed, with each position represented in two different ways as a tuple of two elements.
+First, this function compares the number of strips and the number of strips already placed.
+If they are equal, then the problem is solved and it remains to return the resulting placing.
+Otherwise, the function determines the strip to be placed and then generates its possible positions on the grid using the get_strip_positions function.
+Each of these positions will be represented in two different ways by a tuple of two elements.
 The first representation is used for search: it is a dictionary where the keys are tuples of two integers denoting the locations of the strip cells on the grid, and the values are single-character strings denoting the colors of the strip cells ('w' or 'b').
 The second representation will be used to form the answer to the problem, since it is more convenient for subsequent output of the solution.
 This representation is a tuple of 3 elements: the first element denotes the lower-left cell of the strip for the given position as a tuple of two integers; the second element represents the strip orientation as a string ('horizontal' or 'vertical'); the third element represents the strip length as an integer.
 The function uses the first representation to check, that the colors of the strip cells match the colors of the grid cells at the given position and to make sure, that the corresponding grid cells are not occupied by other strips.
-If the position is possible, then the function extend the tuple of occupied grid cells, adds the second strip representation to the solution and continues the search with the new data.
+If the position is possible, then the function extend the tuple of occupied grid cells, adds the second strip representation to the solution and continues the search.

 Let's now look at the get_strip_positions function.